Cynderrr/www.territorial-hq.com/solo.md

 ## Users login through discord ID
 Data gets send by both users to verify who wins.
 Needs some thinking on how to implement this exactly.

+Potential system to prevent cheating/code injection:

+Client breadcrumb log.
+Each client sends data every x seconds.
+For big discrepencies at the end this breadcrumb log can be checked to verify whether the solo game is valid or not?

+Perhaps add automatic flagging for "suspicious" games

 ## points and leaderboard
 Discord users need to be verified if they are accounts < x weeks old/on the server.
 This prevents multi accounting.